Alli1223/CPD/Year 3/CPD Semester Two.md

 Tuesday we had a peer review of the market evaluation forms.

-Wednesday was the 3rd year show and tell, which was kind of embarrassing, as my team put almost 0 effort into the trailer.
+Wednesday was the 3rd year show and tell, which was kind of embarrassing, as my team put very little effort into the trailer.
 And they seemed to have cut the trailer off while doing the presentation, so all our work, and gameplay wasn't showed.
-I'm glad that we're not getting marked on that.

 Thursday I decided to stay home and get some work done on the market evaluation and website.
 Friday I worked on the dissertation, to try and get some results, although I did come up with the idea of running the simulations on my server, so I am now running the thousands of games on my cloud Linux server, which should get me some results for next week.